 Organizations are moving to cloud computing at a crazy pace.
 More than half of K-12 students use Google for Education through school.
 And businesses are finding G Suite to be beneficial from cost and productivity standpoints.
 There is nothing wrong with the move to the cloud in itself.
 I’m a huge fan of G Suite and can’t remember what life was like without it!
 The concerning part is that very few of these organizations are properly using Google cloud monitoring to secure their G Suite applications.

 Do You Need Google Cloud App Monitoring?

 Because cloud computing is an inherently porous technology.
 The benefit of freedom of access that we all enjoy also opens potential unwanted access.
 Criminals have caught on to this trend and are using it to their own advantage.
-IT leaders need to catch up, because it’s a preventable issue!
+IT leaders need to catch up, because this is a preventable issue.

 Google cloud monitoring is not difficult, nor does it have to be particularly time consuming.
-It’s one of those things that has built up in your mind as an insurmountable task, when you could just put cloud application security in place.
+Many people view cloud monitoring as an insurmountable task, when in reality cloud application security can make monitoring an ease.
 You could be monitoring your Google cloud applications in a matter of minutes.

 Let’s break Google cloud monitoring up into sections and take a look at why monitoring these Google apps is important to include in your cyber defense strategy.

 1. Monitoring G Suite for Data Loss Prevention

 Data loss prevention basically means ensuring that the sensitive data in your Google cloud apps is protected from accidental or malicious loss.
 Data loss from cloud apps can happen in a number of ways.
 The most common is for an employee to accidentally share sensitive, private data publicly.
 With cloud access security controls becoming a bit more complicated as more organizations move to the cloud, this type of incident is happening more frequently.